 Pre-inspection provider information request

 We will still send you a provider information request before your inspection.
-This is to help us get information that is not available through national data collections, which will inform the inspection.
+This is to help us get information that is not available through national data collections.